Returned and Services League of Australia: History

-The League evolved out of concern for the welfare of returned servicemen from the First World War.
-In 1916, a conference at which representatives from Queensland, South Australia, Tasmania and Victoria were present recommended the formation of The Returned Sailors and Soldiers Imperial League of Australia (RSSILA).
-New South Wales was admitted to the League the following year and Western Australia in 1918.
-In 1927, the Australian Capital Territory formed a branch and was admitted.
+The League was formed in 1916 in response to the lack of a unified approach with Australian repatriation facilities and medical services for those returning from World War I. On 6 June 1916, a meeting of representatives from New South Wales, Queensland, South Australia and Victoria resolved to form The Returned Sailors and Soldiers Imperial League of Australia (RSSILA).
+Their intention was to lobby for better benefits, treatment and welfare of veterans and serving members of the Defence Force and to preserve the health, wellbeing and security of Australia and the Australian way of life.
+Before then, state Returned Service Associations had lobbied for better conditions for returned service people in their respective states.
+The League soon became, and remains, the nation's largest ex-service organisation.

 During the inter-war period 1919 to 1939, the RSSILA was recognised as the appropriate body to represent the interests of returned Australian service personnel in exchange for extending political cooperation to the Nationalist Party of Prime Minister Stanley Bruce.
 The RSSILA was noted for its right-wing politics, in 1919 drawing on its membership to form a 2,000-strong paramilitary force called the "Army to fight Bolshevism", and permitting various right-wing Australian militia groups access to its membership lists to convince returned servicemen to join them.
-In 1948, WW1 veteran and politician Fred Paterson was expelled from the organisation for being a communist.
+In 1923, the League adopted the motto, "The price of liberty is eternal vigilance".
+After the Second World War, amidst widespread antisemitism in Australia, the League published antisemitic political cartoons encouraging the Australian government and Minister for Immigration Arthur Calwell to stem the flow of Jewish immigrants fleeing postwar violence.
+In 1948, World War I veteran and politician Fred Paterson was expelled from the organisation for being a communist.

 In 1940, the name of the League changed to the Returned Sailors', Soldiers' and Airmen's Imperial League of Australia (RSSAILA).
-It changed again in 1965, to the Returned Services League of Australia (RSL).
-Two more name changes occurred: in 1983, to the Returned Services League of Australia (RSL) and in 1990, to the Returned & Services League of Australia Limited (RSL), a company limited by guarantee.
-The objects of the League remain relatively unchanged from its first incorporation.
-After the Second World War, amidst widespread antisemitism in Australia, the Returned Service League published antisemitic political cartoons encouraging the Australian government and Minister for Immigration Arthur Calwell to stem the flow of Jewish immigrants fleeing postwar violence.
+It changed in 1965 to the Returned Services League of Australia (RSL) and in 1990 to the Returned & Services League of Australia.
+Before that time, those whose service was limited to defending Darwin from Japanese bombing in World War II were not eligible to join, as they had never left Australia and thus could not be "returned".

-RSL badge symbolism

-At the top of the badge is a crown, signifying allegiance to the Crown.
-Below the crown are the national flowers of Australia, Wales, England, Scotland and Ireland: the wattle, leek, rose, thistle, and shamrock.
-In the centre of the badge are a sailor, soldier, airman and service woman marching with their arms linked, symbolising friendship and the unity of all services and all ranks in comradeship.
-The red of the badge symbolises the blood ties of war.
-The white background stands for the purity of motive and the rendering of service without personal gain.
-The blue is a symbol of willingness to render service to a comrade anywhere under the sky.

-The badge may only be worn by members of the League: it is an offence under the laws of most Australian states and territories for an individual to wear an RSL badge (a) that has not been issued specifically to them by the RSL, and (b) unless they are entitled to wear the badge, at that time, under the rules of the League.
+National presidents since the league's inception are as follows: